-Russ Warner serves as President & CEO of ContentWatch and has enjoyed a successful career in the Information Technology industry.
+Russ Warner previously served as President & CEO of ContentWatch and has enjoyed a successful career in the Information Technology industry.
 He is a proven business manager with extensive sales and business development experience.
 He has shown demonstrable accomplishment in building teams, forming strong customer partnerships, and developing business alliances and partners in the U.S. and other foreign markets.

 Prior to ContentWatch, Russ worked at SageCreek Partners as a Managing Director.
 His role there was management consultant.
 He helped start-up companies expand their market reach through channel and strategic alliance development, as well as in fund-raising.
 One notable result included a business expansion that increased revenue in a region of one of SageCreek’s Fortune 500 clients by more than 146 percent.